MIT-Emerging-Talent/ET6-CDSP-group-21-repo/1_datasets/README.md

 Only one dataset was used for the analysis process of this project, that is the **Employment Scam Aegean Dataset**.
-All data processing, analysis, and observations are mainly based on this dataset.
+All data processing, analysis, and observations are mainly based on this dataset, along with 500 real job posts which were extracted from **Indeed.**

 ## Aegean Raw Data